 Everyone bunked together at Pennsylvania's Camp Towanda for the month-long shoot.
 “We lived at the camp.
 We slept there.
 It was like being in summer camp and everybody hung out with everybody,” Rudd told Entertainment Weekly in 2011.
 He added that there was a “very communal feel to the whole thing.
 And if somebody wasn’t working, they would make the run into town, which was about half an hour away, and get all of the beer and stuff for that night.
 Whenever we were done filming, it was always just a big party.”

 6. Yes, they ate their meals in the cafeteria.

-The fare didn't really hold up, according to Michael Ian Black (McKinley).
-Pizza bagels "every day when you're 11 is a dream.
-When you're 30, and it's pizza bagels every day, you wanna kill somebody."
+The fare didn't really hold up, according to Michael Ian Black (McKinley). “.They contracted the actual people who make food for the camp to make food for us.
+And, you know, pizza bagels every day when you’re 11 years old is a dream.
+When you’re 30, and it’s pizza bagels every day, you wanna kill somebody.”

 8. When the cast wasn't shooting, they were drinking.
 A lot.